VictorCDCM/HH/README.md

 To run the data, simply execute the run command on Python.
 The expected output is a blue curve depicting the curves of the wildtype in blue and the mutant in black.
 The run time should take a few seconds.

-The data can be then written into a PDF file by uncommenting the last line.
+The data can be then written into a CSV file by uncommenting the last lines.